What you need to know

 - Complies with the provisions of the Environmental Planning and Assessment Act 1979

-- Complies with the relevant DCP or the land-use activity.
+- Complies with the relevant Development Control Plan (DCP) or the land-use activity

 - Has no adverse impact upon occupants of adjacent properties in the locality.